digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

    doks-debug-qgw2m   1/1     Running   0          115m
    ```

-If everything looks good, kill the kubelet.
+If everything looks good, `kill` the `kubelet`.

 ### Killing the Kubelet

-To kill the kubelet, use `kubectl exec` in one of the `doks-debug` pods and get access to worker node `system services`.
-Then, stop the kubelet service.
+To kill the kubelet, use `kubectl exec` in one of the `doks-debug` Pods and get access to worker node `system services`.
+Then, stop the `kubelet service`.
 This results in the node going from the `kubectl get nodes` command output.

 Perform the following steps: